 "There are those rare occasions when someone finds their soul mate early in life, but most people experience a whole series of relationships and friendships before we find one satisfying for the long term," she says.
 This is one aspect of a breakup to focus on in order to shift your mindset and view the loss as a positive situation.

 Benton also suggests focusing on what wasn't really working.
 Ask yourself, "What part did you play in the problems?" and "What did you learn about what you are really looking for in a relationship?"
-Once you start asking these questions, you can begin to let go emotionally and start thinking about the possibility of finding a partner to create an even better relationship with (and that's pretty exciting).
+Once you start asking these questions, you can begin to let go emotionally and, if you want to be partnered again, start thinking about the possibility of finding a partner to create an even better relationship with.